LincaMarius/ISAP-1_Instruction_Set/README.md

 -	CP = T2
 -	EI = JMP * T3
 -	LP = JMP * T3
+-	NEXT = JMP * T4 + JMP * T5 + JMP * T6 + JMP * T7 + JMP * T8

+Using the NEXT signal moves to the next instruction without losing micro-steps.
+This variable microcode length system for the JMP instruction will use 3/4=0.75 which is 75% of the time compared to 3/8=0.375 and 37.5% if we do not use this option.

+Use of the NEXT signal is optional.
+The simplified version of this instruction can also be used:
+- NEXT = JMP * T4

+In this variant, if the microprogram reaches one of steps T5 - T8, it will not automatically jump to the next instruction and the time related to steps T5 - T8 is lost.

 *If we implement the Control Block using Combinational Logic we will use these equations.*